Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Introduction

 Real band structure of SrTiO$_3$ is rather complicated (see for example~\cite{Dirk2011}), and detailed calculation of transport coefficients is hardly possible without use of heavy numerical procedures based upon band-structure calculations.
 Some examples of the latter type of approach can be found in Refs.~\cite{numeric1,numeric2}.
 While Ref.~\cite{numeric1} reported good agreement of computed high-$T$ mobility with experimental data, the later Ref.~\citep{numeric2} asserts that numerically exact band-structure calculation does over-estimate mobility at high $T$ by a factor close to 10, while providing correct $T$-dependence.
 Paper~\citep{numeric2} hints that the discrepancy originates from temperature-dependent polaron effect leading to the increase of effective electron mass with temperature.
 Later paper~\citep{numeric3} presents the results obtained by numerical implementation of this type of approach: strong polaron effects due to electron-phonon interactions were taken into account and good agreement with numerically obtained data on mobility was obtained.
 Moreover it was found that strong incoherent effects (demonstrated by broad electron spectral function) are developing at $T \sim 250-300^\circ$K.

 We will accept general idea of importance of $T$-dependent mass renormalization and develop a semi-quantitative theory based upon the simplest model of parabolic electronic spectrum $E(p)=p^2/2m$ with temperature-dependent effective mass $m=m(T)$.
+We believe that proximity of STO to ferroelectric transition is the key feature of this material; most probably it is responsible for its anomalous properties, thus we feel it useful to consider the effects of electron interaction with TO phonons in somewhat more details.
+Thus our approach is clearly alternative to the one developed in Refs.~\cite{numeric1,numeric2} where coupling to high-energy longitudinal phonons (LO) was studied as a major source of electron scattering.
+We emphasize, to avoid any confusion, that in the whole temperature we consider, the temperature-dependent TO phonon gap $\hbar \omega_T(T) \ll k_B T$, this condition is well fulfilled up to $1000^{\circ}$ K, as Fig.6 of Ref.~\cite{Behnia2020} demonstrates.
+At the same time, LO phonons have much higher energy gaps.

 Our goal is to provide simple model of electron scattering leading to reasonable agreement with the data in the high-temperature region $T \gg E_F(n)$ for both conductivity $\sigma(T)$, Seebeck coefficient $\mathcal{S}(T)$ and Nernst coefficient $\nu(T)$.
-We will show that moderately strong mass renormalization, which is weakly $T$-dependent at high temperatures, is sufficient to account for the data, even if incoherent effects (smearing of the spectral function) are not taken into account.
+We will show that straightforward kinetic equation approach leads (once moderate mass renormalization, weakly $T$-dependent at high temperatures, is taken into account) to good agreement with the data for $\sigma(T)$ and $\mathcal{S}(T)$ in a broad range of temperatures $100 < T < 700^{\circ}$K and for a broad range of electron densities $1.4\cdot 10^{17} \leq n \leq 3.5 \cdot 10^{20} $cm$^{-3} $.

+The rest of the paper is organized as follows: we formulate our model in Sec.~\ref{formulation}, then in Sec.~\ref{kineq} we derive Boltzmann kinetic equation for electrons interacting quadratically with TO phonons, and expose the major points of its solution in terms of the effective relaxation time $\tau_{TO}(p)$.
+Next, in Sec.~\ref{transport} we discuss calculation of electric conductivity and thermoelectric coefficients in terms of this effective relaxation time (Subsec.~\ref{condSeeb} and \ref{nernst}) and then present our final results and compare them with experimental data in Sec.~\ref{results}.
+Sec.~\ref{conclusions} contains our conclusions.